izolate/homepage/pages/index.md

 My name is Yosh (or यशोधन) and I'm an indie hacker.
 As a full stack engineer, I draw upon my interests in art, design and anthropology to bring a unique perspective to the trade.

-I'm currently in southeast Asia, persuing a life of a digital nomad.
+I'm currently in Osaka, Japan 🇯🇵, persuing a life of a digital nomad.
 Aside from code, I enjoy taking photographs, seeking new food adventures, traveling, and playing music.

 Please [contact me](/contact) if you're looking to work together.